flipt-io/flipt/DEVELOPMENT.md

 ### Building/Running

-Flipt uses [modd](https://github.com/cortesi/modd) for managing processes during development.

-Run `task dev` from the project root.
-See [modd.conf](modd.conf) for configuration.
+Run `script/server` from the project root.

 The `webpack-dev-server` that is used when running the UI in development mode will rebuild the UI assets when applicable files in the `ui` folder change.
 See [ui/README.md](https://github.com/markphelps/flipt/tree/main/ui/README.md) for more info.